Aban Offshore Ltd.

 The Company believes that the overall risk exposure of present and future risks remainswithin risk capacity.

-21. The details relating to deposits covered under Chapter V of Companies Act 2013
+21. The details relating to deposits covered under chapter v of companies act 2013

-22. The details of significant and material orders passed by the regulators or courtsor tribunals impacting the going concern status and company's operations in future
+22. The details of significant and material orders passed by the regulators or courtsor tribunals impacting the going concern status and Company's operations in future

-No significant the Regulators or Courts or Tribunalswhich would impact the goingconcern status of the Company.
+No significant and material orders were passed by the Regulators or Courts or Tribunalswhich would impact the going concern status of the Company.

-23. The details in respect of adequacy of internal financial controls with reference tothe Financial Statements.
+23. The details in respect of adequacy of internal financial controls with reference tothe financial statements.